microsoft/vscode-docs/README.md

 ## Documentation Issues

-To enter doc bugs, please create a [new GitHub issue](https://github.com/Microsoft/vscode-docs/issues) (please check if there is an topic already made about your issue before submitting).
+To enter doc bugs, please create a [new GitHub issue](https://github.com/Microsoft/vscode-docs/issues) (please check if there is a topic already made about your issue before submitting).

 If you think the issue is with the VS Code product itself, please enter issues [here](https://github.com/Microsoft/vscode/issues).